bem/bem-core/common.docs/intro/intro.en.md

 # BEMHTML quick start

-This guide will help you try the BEMHTML templaiting engine and understand the basics of working with it in 7 easy steps:
+This guide will help you try the BEMHTML templating engine and understand the basics of working with it in 7 easy steps:

  * [Step 1.
 Initialize your project](#init).
  * [Step 2.
 Make a page template](#page).